patrick-sharp/waypoint.nvim/README.md

 [ ] decide once and for all what I want to do about annotations [ ] change line numbers so they're stored 1-indexed
 [ ] remove all asserts from the code
+[ ] add a last updated timestamp to the config file
+[ ] when you change directories, reload waypoints from file [ ] find out how telescope does
+    [x] releases (they use git tags)
+    [ ] tests
+[ ] see if you can fix the markdown header treesitter highlight bug [ ] add user command wrappers for bindable functions
+[ ] swap out nvim_buf_set_keymap for vim.keymap.set with {buffer = x} so I don't have to declare global lua functions

 ### ADVANCED FEATURES:
 [x] delete waypoint from floating window with dd